bbgit/bbgit.github.io/README.md

-### Conditions as of April 8, 2025 at 9:41:59 PM CDT
+### Conditions as of April 8, 2025 at 9:47:20 PM CDT

 Temperature: 35.00 &deg;F

 Feels like: 35.00 &deg;F

-Humidity: 79%
+Humidity: 80%

-Wind Direction: SE
+Wind Direction: NW

 Windspeed: 0.0 mph